 Though the Wailing Wall and the Kotel tunnels are vital stops when in the Holy Land, you don’t need to be religious to appreciate the splendor that the Old City Jerusalem has to offer.
-It’s one of the world’s greatest and most historically rich sites filled with artifacts and museums.
-While it might seem daunting to cram so much history into one visit – not to mention shopping and foodie destinations – it’s perfectly feasible with our guide that rounds up all of the Jerusalem must-see sites (no matter your religion) that you’d be mad to miss.
+It’s one of the world’s greatest and most historically-rich sites, filled with artifacts and museums.
+It might seem daunting to cram so much history into one visit – not to mention shopping and foodie destinations – but start with these and then move on to more.

 Must-see sites in the Old City Jerusalem